Skip to main content

 Windhoek Lager

-Namibia's flagship beer brewed since 1920 according to the German Reinheitsgebot (purity law) - using only barley, hops, yeast, and Namibian water.
-Windhoek Lager is a crisp, clean pilsner with 4% ABV, enjoyed ice-cold to combat desert heat.
-Namibia Breweries Limited exports to 20+ countries.
-The brewery offers tours showcasing German brewing heritage adapted to African conditions.
+Namibia's flagship beer, brewed since 1920 to the German Reinheitsgebot purity law, with nothing but barley, hops, yeast, and Namibian water.
+It's a crisp pilsner at 4% ABV, drunk ice-cold against the desert heat.
+Namibia Breweries Limited ships it to more than 20 countries, and the brewery runs tours that trace how German brewing was adapted to African conditions.

 Boerewors